BYRIO/krita-webdoc-zh/user_manual/drawing_tablets.rst

 Certain tablets using n-trig, like the Surface Pro, have two types of drivers.
 N-trig by default only has Windows Ink drivers, but Krita requires Wintab-style drivers.
-Recommended to install both versions.
+It is recommended to install both versions.
 See the FAQ for more info on this.

 .. note::

-   Since 3.3, Krita can use windows ink style drivers too, just go to :menuselection:`Settings --> Configure Krita --> Tablet Settings` and toggle the "windows 8+ pointer input" there.
+   Since 3.3, Krita can use windows ink style drivers too, just go to :menuselection:`Settings --> Configure Krita --> Tablet Settings` and toggle the "Windows 8+ pointer input" there.

 Windows 10 updates
 ~~~~~~~~~~~~~~~~~~

-Sometimes a windows 10 update can mess up tablet drivers.
+Sometimes a Windows 10 update can mess up tablet drivers.
 In that case,
 reinstalling the drivers should work.

 Broken Drivers